There's more help out there

 If you’re not happy with your GP or think they don’t really understand your issues, ask them to put you in touch with another doctor or health professional, or talk to your parents or other trusted adults about trying a different doctor.

-If you don’t want to go to the doctor to talk about incontinence but you’d still like to chat with a health professional, you can call the National Helpline (8am-8pm Monday to Friday) on 1800 33 00 66 and speak to a continence nurse.
+If you don’t want to go to the doctor to talk about incontinence but you’d still like to chat with a health professional, you can call the National Helpline (8am-8pm Monday to Friday) on 1800 33 00 66 and speak to a Nurse Continence Specialist.

-Continence nurses are specially trained in bladder and bowel health.
+Nurse Continence Specialist are specially trained in bladder and bowel health.
 They’re experts and can give you all the information you need about incontinence.

 Depending on what is causing your incontinence, your doctor may put you in touch with another specialist, like a urologist or urogynaecologist (for bladder issues), or gastroenterologist (for bowel issues).